 By default, GraphXR distributes nodes in space using a physics simulation called Force Direct.
 Each node pushes away from other nodes while edges pull them together.
 There is no intrinsic meaning to node position or edge length in the Force Direct layout.

-Properties are attributes expressed as key-value pairs like name:Andy or color:blue.
+Properties are expressed as key-value pairs like characterName:Andy or gender:female.
 In addition to user-defined properties, each node and edge has a unique identifier.

 Now let’s take a quick tour of the GraphXR interface.
 The Menu bar contains the menu panels: Project, Query, Transform, Table, Layout, Filter, Algorithm, and Map.